 With the help of Harsh and Vishal, Decathlon employees, we were able to pitch the tents without any hassle.
 This was also the first time I've ever pitched a tent and a shelter.

-By the time we were done eating, it was 5 am and by now we were ready to view the sunrise.
+While our cooks, Kunal and Sonali were cooking, some of us rested in the tents or in the temple, while the others stargazed.
+By the time we were done eating, it was 5 am and we were ready to witness the sunrise.

 ANAM KHAN